 ASWAN: Movenpick Aswan

-NILE CRUISE: M/S Royal Lotus
+NILE CRUISE: M/S Movenpick Royal Lotus/Lily (or similar)

 *Please note that due to availability, these exact hotels may not all be available during all Detours trips.
 However, we will always replace these with similar hotels, and will never downgrade.

 Local attitudes towards LGBT people mean that this trip may not be right for all travelers.
 While homosexuality isn't illegal in Egypt, it isn't socially tolerated by most Egyptians.
 To help improve the comfort, enjoyment, and safety of our travelers Detours partners with local LGBT-friendly inbound operators and accommodation, and uses private services including local guides and transportation.
-We encourage travelers to respect local customs and behaviors while in is and any country they visit.
+We encourage travelers to respect local customs and behaviors while in Egypt and any country they visit.

 While this part of the world is known for its hot and sunny climate, we've scheduled our Egypt trips outside of the hottest months of the year to get those great hot-but-not-too-hot days with plenty of sunshine!

 Traditional Egyptian cuisine includes many legumes and vegetables and closely resembles cuisines of Eastern Mediterranean countries.
 While there are a lot of vegetarian options here, meat-eaters need not worry as there's plenty of options too.
 Think shawarma, hummus, kofta, pita bread, and kebab.
 In the areas that we'll be visiting on this trip you'll have the opportuity to experience the local cuisine, while also having varied other options as well.
 Tea is the national drink so you'll find lots of it!
 And if you're looking for alcohol, don't worry, it's not actually that hard to find.
 While local Muslims avoid alcohol, there are many non-Muslims who enjoy drinking in Egypt.

 While the majority of this trip will be very casual and t-shirts and shorts are completely accepted (just not short-shorts, like booty shorts), you may want to bring a few button-up shirts for nice meals - along with your swimwear and tanktops of course!
 Comfortable walking shoes are very important on this trip so make this your priority footwear.
 No hiking shoes required.
 Flip-flops or sandals can be nice for the boat too.
 On the Nile cruise there's a dress code for dinner only, where pants must be worn.

 No problem!
 Don’t worry, at least half our travelers come solo and our trip will provide plenty of chances to meet great people within the group, including other solo travelers.
 As far as your accommodations go, you’ve got two choices.
 We can either pair you up with another solo group member in a two-bed room for no extra charge, or you can have your own room for a very reasonable surcharge.